V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

 - Set the width and height to 1024 pixels.

+### 3. Image Editing with Windows 11 Tools

+- **Background Removal:** Utilize the built-in background removal tool in Windows 11's Paint app to isolate the character from the generated image.
+This creates a transparent background, crucial for sprite creation.
+- **Refinement (Optional):** Use other tools in Paint, like the selection tools and eraser, for further refinement if needed.

+### 4. Sprite Creation with Shoebox

+Shoebox (https://renderhjs.net/shoebox/) is a free online tool for creating sprite sheets.

+- Upload the alpha'd image from Paint to Shoebox.
+- Utilize Shoebox's features to cut the image into individual sprites.
+- Keep only the sprites that are in different views but in the same consistent 3d shape.

-### 3. TRELLIS Setup and Execution
+### 5. TRELLIS Setup and Execution (Optional)

-TRELLIS will be used for generating 3D models from the generated concept art.
+TRELLIS can be used for generating 3D models from the concept art or sprites.

 - Install Docker Desktop.
 - Install WSL2 with a compatible Linux distribution (e.g., Ubuntu).